Community infrastructure allows new work and new organisations to develop, supports already there, and facilitates networking.

 Read the RISP joint policy statement.
 This programme is currently under review.

 A co-design approach has being utilised to afford the Sector an opportunity to be directly involved and contribute to the development of new arrangements.
-Details of the process to date are available at our Workshops for review of VCU Infrastructure Support Arrangements page.

 The new proposals have been subject to public consultation and are awaiting appropriate approval.